Pakistani President Zardari rejects terror criticism

 "We engaged in conversation like two adults," said Mr Zardari in an interview to be aired later on BBC Two's Newsnight.

 The leaders issued a joint communique following their talks at Mr Cameron's country retreat Chequers, stressing their commitment to work more closely in future in the battle against terrorism, and in other areas such as education and trade.

 Shaking hands with Mr Zardari outside Chequers, Mr Cameron hailed the "unbreakable" friendship between Britain and Pakistan and said the two men had discussed how to "deepen and enhance" their strategic partnership.

-He said their talks had focused on making sure "we deal with all the issues where we want to make progress, whether that is in trade, whether it's in education, and also in the absolutely vital area of combating terrorism".'No empathy'
+He said their talks had focused on making sure "we deal with all the issues where we want to make progress, whether that is in trade, whether it's in education, and also in the absolutely vital area of combating terrorism".

 But Mr Zardari has come in for fierce criticism, at home and abroad, for visiting the UK while his country endures the worst monsoon floods in 80 years.